WeR-stats/workshops/setup_cloud_machine_data_science/README.md

   <a name="droplet-without-ssh-key"/>

-### Create *droplet*
+### Create Your First *droplet*
   - Click the green "Create" button in the top right
   - Click "Droplet" from the unfolding menu
   - For the installation step, you should create a VPS which is at least 2GB RAM, because a few packages require more than 1GB RAM to compile.
 You can always change up or down either number of CPUs or amount of RAM later.
-     For the moment being, choose the following:
+     For the moment being, choose the following (moving top to bottom):
-    - Distribution: `Ubuntu 18.04.x x64`
+    - Image / Distributions: `Ubuntu 18.04.x x64`
-    - Size: RAM 2GBPower: 1vCPUs, Storage: 50GB, Bandwith: 4TB, Cost: $10/mo ($0.030/hr)
+    - Plan / Starter (Standard): C 4TB, RAM 2GB, Power CP, Storage 50GB, Transfer 4TB
-	- Region: `London`
+	- Datacenter Region: `London`
-	- Choose a memorable name.
-You can always change it later from inside the machine
+	- Hostname: choose a memorable name ou can always change it later from inside the machine
-	- Choose the reference project.
+	- Tags: choose the reference project.
 I guess you only have the default one at the moment though.
 You can build more structure to your account later if you decide to stick with Digital Ocean.
   - Click `Create`
   - Wait for the email containing the IP public address of the server, and the password for the *root* user.
 The IP address could also be found in the *Resources* tab besides the name of the droplet.

 Notice that Digital Ocean highly discourage the creation of *swap space*, practice often used to keep down the size, and hence the cost, of the droplet.
 This is due to the fact that their system is all made up of SSD storage, that is highly degraded by the continous read/write access, typical when swapping.
 Besides, upgrading the droplet leads to much better results in general.